DeadlyBunny24/ANN-DistributedSystems/README.txt

   - pip install tensorflow
   - python main.py

-Note: This will output the loss function value for 5 epochs of training
+Note: This will output the loss function value for 5 epochs of training.